aagarwal32/aagarwal32/README.md

-Hi, I’m Arjun Agarwal!
-A 3rd-year computer science student at the University of South Florida.
-I have interests in everything tech, from current advancements with generative AI to AR/VR headsets.
-These cutting-edge technologies are what make me excited to pursue this field.
+Hello!
+I’m Arjun Agarwal, a senior computer science student at the University of South Florida.
+I enjoy expanding my skill set in this field, particularly by working on challenging and innovative projects.
+Some of these projects are visible here!

+Here’s a quick list of skills I’m actively learning and plan to learn soon:

-- I'm currently learning:
+Currently learning:
-  - HTML
-  - CSS
 - JavaScript
-  - Flask framework for Python

-- Classes I'm taking Spring 2024:
-  - Analysis of Algorithms
-  - Computer Architecture and Lab
-  - Intro to Artificial Intelligence
-  - Database Design

-- In the future I also plan to learn:
-  - Neural Networks
-  - Natural Language Processing
+- Node.js
 - PyTorch

+Planning to learn:
+- React
+- Java
-  - TensorFlow
+- Big data technologies:
+  Hadoop, MapReduce, Spark, Hive, Impala, and Pig
+  (USF elective)

 <!---
 aagarwal32/aagarwal32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.